 Historic Churchill, historic pubs

 Continue walking towards Westminster Abbey, Parliament Square, Big Ben, and the Palace of Westminster.
-I recommend taking the guided tour of Westminster Abbey, home to every Royal coronation in British history.
+Book a guided tour of Westminster Abbey, home to every Royal coronation in British history.
 You’ll only do it once, but it’s worth it.

-Alternatively, if you want to hop over Westminster (sometimes it’s just not possible to fit every historic site into your pre-cruise days in London), walk to The Mall instead of through St. James’ Park from Buckingham Palace.
-That’s the most direct route to Trafalgar Square, passing through Admiralty Arch.
+Alternatively, if you want to hop over Westminster (sometimes it’s impossible to fit every historic site into a visit), walk down the Mall instead of through St. James’ Park from Buckingham Palace.
+That’s the most direct route to Trafalgar Square.
+You see a glimpse of Horse Guards Parade before passing through Admiralty Arch.

-While at Trafalgar Square, visit The National Gallery if you appreciate great art.
-That’s the spectacular white-columned building (nearly 200 years old) in front of you, at the heart of Trafalgar Square.
+While at Trafalgar Square, visit The National Gallery if you appreciate good art.
+That’s the spectacular white-columned building in front of you.
 The entrance is free; you can spend as little or as much time as you like there.

 British bespoke and tradition in Mayfair